Execution

 Accepts an integer or one of two keywords resolved by JobCount: auto (the default: one fewer than the available logical CPU cores, leaving a core free for the main process and system tasks) and max (every available logical CPU core).
 A value of 0 disables parallelism and runs sequentially.

 The core count is the number of logical CPUs (hardware threads) reported by os.cpu_count(), not physical cores: see CPU_COUNT.
-On a host with too few logical CPUs, auto/max resolve to a single job and JobCount logs a warning that execution will be sequential.
+On a host with too few logical CPUs, auto/max resolve to a single job and JobCount logs that execution will be sequential: as a warning when the keyword was requested explicitly, at info level when it came from the option’s own default.

 The resolved value is stored as an int in ctx.meta[click_extra.context.JOBS].